Trusted Depression Counselling in Edmonton

 - Eye Movement Desensitization & Reprocessing Therapy (EMDR): The EMDR model looks to a client’s past for significant developmental traumas which in the present continue to evoke or trigger feelings of distress, depressive symptoms and negative self-talk which contribute to isolation and disrupted sleep and dysregulated moods.

-- Narrative Therapy: With narrative therapy, the patient tells a story from his or her past and the therapist then reflects upon or analyzes this story to determine its impact on the patient’s current depression and life.
-Depending on the determined meaning or effect, the therapist will help the patient find ways to separate himself from the problem and encourage him or her to rely on inner strength to minimize current problems.
+- Narrative Therapy: With narrative therapy, the patient tells a story from their past, and the therapist then reflects upon or analyzes this story to determine its impact on the patient’s current depression and life.
+Depending on the determined meaning or effect, the therapist will help the patient find ways to get separated from the problem and encourage them to rely on inner strength to minimize current problems.